-Extent of tailings flow: Up to 19 million cubic metres of tailings released from the TSF.

-Released tailings could reach the San Pedro River which is classified as Environmental impact:

-'critical habitat' according to the Arizona Game and Fish Department.
-A

-Infrastructure impacted: No public/shared infrastructure impacted.
+- Extent of tailings flow: Up to 19 million cubic metres of tailings released from the TSF. - Environmental impact: Released tailings could reach the San Pedro River which is classified as 'critical habitat' according to the Arizona Game and Fish Department.
+A sensitive bird reserve habitat could also be impacted. - Infrastructure impacted: No public/shared infrastructure impacted.